 I made my own version using their bagels, which they sell in packs of 6.

 January has been a whirlwind with a big TV shoot in the second week, a short trip up the West coast and then my birthday which went on for 2 days filled with celebrations.
 I’m trying to settle into the swing of things now that the initial dust has settled, and I’m looking forward to getting into a regular blogging routine.
 I loved my three days in the West Coast National Park where we did very little apart from swimming, floating, walking, napping and eating.
 My batteries were totally recharged and I share a few pics from my trip:

-To make a Californian bagel:
+How to make a Californian bagel:

 Toast your favourite kind of bagel.
 It’s just always better toasted and mix your cream cheese with some wasabi paste.
 Add as much as you like.
 I think around 1 – 2 teaspoons per 1/4 of cream cheese works well, but if you like to give your nostrils a solid blast then add much more.
 I like it quite mild here so just under a teaspoon was good for me.
 Spread a generous layer on your toasted bagel and top it with slices of avocado, smoked salmon or smoked trout ribbons and pickled ginger.
 I finished it off with sliced spring onions (scallions) and a touch of Togarashi spice, and a spritz of lime.

 To make the honey & soy reduction, add equal parts honey and soy to a small pan and bring to the boil.
 I used a ¼ cup of each.
 Allow it to reduce by about a third (aprox 3 – 5 mins) and until its starts getting syrupy.
 Turn off the heat and it will thicken further as it cools.